Get-authlib-injector.md

 openssl rsa -pubout

-The private key is read from standard input, and the public key is output to standard output.
+The private key is read from stdin and the public key is written to stdout.

 Using-authlib-injector-on-Minecraft-Server.md